Skip to main content

 Testopel (testosterone pellets) should only be used short term for delayed puberty in children.
 The medication causes the bones to mature faster than normal, before they're able to grow to their full length.
 This can result in children being shorter in height, especially if Testopel (testosterone pellets) is taken at a young age.
 Taking Testopel (testosterone pellets) for long periods of time might also stop bone growth altogether.
 The risk of this happening is higher in younger children.
 Your child's pediatrician might take regular X-rays of your child's hand and wrist during treatment to make sure the bones are developing normally.

-What are the side effects of Testopel (testosterone pellets)?
+Side effects of Testopel (testosterone pellets)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.